 After wandering our gaze around Paris, London, New York and Barcelona for sartorial inspiration, it is time that we at PAUSE explore further areas when it comes to urban trends.
 And, on the other side of the world, Korea has been scoring some of the best street styles, rousing the interest of fashion aficionados.
 Check out the casual roughness mixed with a strong sense of style made in Korea and you will definitely crave some of that Seoul inspiration.
 Hold on to your passport.

 Already familiar with the layering, we at PAUSE have decided to take this first style tip to the next level after having seen how they play the game in Seoul.
 Countless off-duty models, buyers, journalists and fashion influencers were spotted during Fashion Week, casually wearing layer on layer: hoodies wisely coordinated with biker studded jackets or multi-print relaxed zipped sweatshirts pulled over striped tailored turtlenecks.
 The art of layering comes in many forms, and it’s nothing new to the trendiest Korean.

 PRINT IS ALWAYS A GOOD IDEA

 As evidenced by the following photographs taken by street style maestro Alex Finch, print is always a good idea during Fashion Week.
-Whether you want to voice a political statement, express your playful side or simply transform your outfit from classic to iconic, an seizing head-to-toe printed look will impress the rest of the crowd.
+Whether you want to voice a political statement, voice your playful side or simply transform your outfit from classic to iconic, a seizing head-to-toe printed look will impress the rest of the crowd.